 Andrew is our lead medical practitioner and was one of the editors of our anthology Stressed Unstressed.
 A busy GP in an inner city practice in the NHS, he also teaches doctors and medical students.
 He has always loved reading (and occasionally writing) poetry – often to escape the pressures of work.
 An insomniac, he does most of his reading between the hours of one and three a.m.
 You can read about his The Poetry of Medicine project at this website

 Dr Jennifer Wild is a consultant clinical psychologist and associate professor at the University of Oxford.
 Her area of expertise is in treatment development and evaluation, specifically, the research and treatment of post-traumatic stress disorder (PTSD) and social anxiety disorder.
 Jennifer has developed brief interventions to modify predictors of risk to protect emergency workers from developing PTSD and depression.
 She regularly appears in the media giving expert advice on trauma-related problems.
 The documentary, Vertigo Road Trip, in which she treats five people with severe height anxiety, aired on BBC One, attracting 2.2 million viewers.

-Julie is the International Ambassador for ReLit.
-She is Adjunct Professor in the Department of Cultural and Creative Studies at Cape Breton University.
-She also co-owns Doktor Luke’s Coffee House in Sydney, Nova Scotia and freelances as a writer and editor.
+Dr Julie Sutherland is the International Ambassador for ReLit.
+She also offers professional editing, writing and teaching services through her company In Other Words – Language Animation Services, which is based in Ontario, Canada.
 Her writing commissions include two online, upper-level Shakespeare modules for Athabasca University in Canada and a week-long course for children on Shakespeare’s The Tempest, requested by the EDventure Society in Cape Breton.
 She is also the contributing editor to Broadview Press’s most recent edition of Shakespeare’s Merchant of Venice (2014).
 With degrees in English literature and drama, Dr Sutherland is intensely interested in the capacity of literature—both read and in performance—to effect change in the human spirit.
 She regularly supports initiatives to destigmatise mental illness and promote mental wellness in the communities in which she lives.